Basavarajsm2102/MLOPS-proj-2/README.md

-# 🚗 Vehicle Insurance Prediction
+# 🚗 Vehicle Insurance Prediction - MLOps Project

-Welcome to the **Vehicle Insurance Prediction Project**!
-This repository provides a comprehensive machine learning pipeline to predict vehicle insurance outcomes based on given data.
-Follow the steps below to set up, train, and deploy the prediction application.
-Let's dive in! 🚀
+Welcome to the **Vehicle Insurance Prediction MLOps Project**!
+This repository provides a robust MLOps pipeline to build, train, and deploy a machine learning model for predicting vehicle insurance outcomes based on given data.
+Follow the steps below to set up, automate, and deploy the end-to-end pipeline.
+Let's dive into MLOps! 🚀

 ---